brunopazzo09/test1/README.md

 -Which postcodes have seen the highest increase in transactions during the last 5 years?
 No need to do the analysis at the full postcode level; the first part is sufficient.
 Thus instead of e.g. SE13 5HA, consider only SE13.

-I do not have sufficient RAM to test this, however I have written the code necessary to do so and it should work, based on my testing with custom CSV files
+I do not have sufficient RAM to test this, however I have written the code necessary to do so and it should work, based on my testing with custom CSV files.

+-Can you come up with an indication of a ‘migration’ metric in the UK?
+Perhaps it would be best if you combined the postcode coordinates dataset for this exercise (url #6).
+Where is the ‘centre of gravity’ in terms of number of transactions of the population moving to every year?
+Where is the ‘centre of gravity’ in terms of value moving to?
+For now, consider that the ‘centre of gravity’ is a weighted average function, so for each year determine the weighted average of the coordinates based on number of transactions, or value.